likethemammal/site/README.md

 //--remove _posts
 //--import data into js through window
 //--clean up repo dirs
-//create repo for example
+//--create repo for example
-//create _data for each section
+//--create _data for each section
-//remove redux
+//--remove redux
+//do styling of site

+//answer stackoverflow question with jsonify
 //all other projects on Github